Can you homestead in the city? Is urban homesteading possible?

 No, of course it doesn’t mean any of that.
 If you like those things, then by all means, go for it.
 But if none of that is your style, you can still practice homesteading.
 Because those things aren’t what makes a homestead.
 I’m here to tell you that you can practice homesteading even if you thrive in a city environment.

 So how do you homestead in the city?

 Leaving philosophy behind, let’s focus on some practical ways to homestead in the city.
-Remember that for our purposes, homesteading is about using less, producing more and being self-reliant when possible.
+Urban homesteading is about using less, producing more and being self-reliant when possible and practical.

-Let’s dig into some practical strategies for putting those ideas into practice.
+Let’s dig into some practical strategies for putting these urban homesteading ideas into practice.